"I quote too much from..." — Bumble prompt answers

 Can I list more than one source?

 Pick one.
-The prompt's 'too much from' is doing real work — it's asking for the one source you over-invest in, and a list dilutes the signal.
+The prompt's 'too much from' is doing real work — it's asking for the one source you over-invest in, and a list of three dilutes the signal across all of them.

 → Browse all Bumble prompt answers